ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.1 Data Objects/3.2.1.1 GL Segments/HOME.md

 <!--BREAK-->
-### Data Object: ErpFund
+### Data Object: ErpAccount

-Funds provide a method of tracking funding resources whose use is limited by donors, granting agencies, regulations and other external individuals or entities, or by governing boards.
-A Fund is maintained for each specific funding type (e.g., Unrestricted, Restricted-Expendable, Capital) which supports the compilation of GASB audited financial statements.
+For clarity between the CoA Account segment and the current KFS Account, we will refer to the CoA segment as "Natural Account", a commonly used accounting term.

-The balancing segment designation in Oracle Financials Cloud allows for net position (e.g., fund balance) to be calculated at the Fund level.
+The (Natural) Account segment categorizes the nature of the transaction being recorded.
+The transaction is either revenue-producing, an expenditure, an asset that is owned, or a liability that is owed.
+Additionally, Account maintains Net Position for Entities and Funds.

-In most cases, Fund activity will be presented in the general ledger in summary and the Fund values will be shared amongst Financial Departments.
-For example, all Financial Departments will share one Restricted Expendable Federal Contracts fund.
-The detailed transactional information related to each federally sponsored project within this fund will be tracked using the PPM module.
+(Natural) Account values will generally be shared across Financial Departments to provide consistency in operational and management reporting for UC Davis.

 **FAU Value Comparison:**

-The Fund segment most closely aligns with the fund attribute of the KFS Account.
+The (Natural) Account segment most closely aligns with the KFS Object Code.

 #### Access Controls